So, how to use a toilet auger to unclog your toilet?

 The most common places a toilet gets clogged is in the passageway or the U bend and just after where the toilet joins the floor.

 If you’re using your tool as instructed and the toilet auger isn’t working to remove the clog, you’re next step would be to drain the toilet bowl and tank and remove the toilet.

 You can auger the toilet backwards as a first step.
 Second step would be to auger the drain going into the floor.
 The longer your auger the better.
-Consider purchasing a 6 foot toilet auger instead of a 3 foot model.
+Consider purchasing a 6 foot auger instead of a 3 foot model.

-Sometimes, your toilet auger isn’t working because the cord is stuck in the bowl.
+Sometimes, your auger isn’t working because the cord is stuck in the bowl.
 It can get hung up on the trap or in the U bends on the back of the toilet.

 For this, you would slowly crank the cable while pushing the auger into the toilet.
 It should work itself through the trap and U bends after a few cranks.

 What happens if none of the above works and your toilet is still clogged?
 You may have a clog much further down the line than a traditional DIY auger can reach.
 You will have to call the Pros out if that’s the case.